IgA nephropathy

 How is IgAN diagnosed?

 IgAN is often diagnosed after a routine urine test shows signs of blood and/or protein.
 A kidney biopsy may then be conducted.
-This can confirm the diagnosis by showing IgA deposits in the cells of the kidney when they are examined under a microscope.
+This can confirm the diagnosis by showing IgA deposits in the glomeruli when they are examined under a microscope.

-IgAN is usually diagnosed in the late teens to early thirties, although it often goes unrecognised for long periods of time before diagnosis.
+IgAN is usually diagnosed in young adults, although it often goes unrecognised for long periods of time before diagnosis.

 Does IgAN affect other parts of the body?